muyun/dev.kbs/note.md

     + code optimization and restruct
         - Done, use filter in back-end, not in front-end/jinja for it

+    + RSS feed from new posts
+        - feedparser

-    + only show lates 5 posts, and multi-pages
+    + only show latest 5 posts, and multi-pages
         - flask-paginate

+    + TODO
+    + RSS function
+        - python3-feedgen
     + a search box that filters the index page by name or date
-    + RSS feed of new posts

     + Q&A interviews